• Skip to primary navigation

 2. It keeps you accountable and motivated.

 There are money-saving charts that keep track of your progress.
-The more you move towards your goals, the more you find the motivation to conquer them.
+The more you move towards your goals, the more you find the motivation to achieve them.

 Like they say, “different strokes for different folks.”
 You can create your own or modify an existing money chart so that it fits right into your personal goals and income.